mimecast/dtail/doc/querylanguage.md

 GROUPFIELD := bareword|$variable
 ORDERFIELD := This must be a AGGREGATION(FIELD) or FIELD which was specified in
               select clause already.
 LOGFORMAT := The name of the log format implementation.
-It's 'default' by default.
+It's "default" by default.
 ```

 Note, that the available fields and variables vary from the log format used.
 There is also a subtle difference between a field and a variable.
 Check out the [log format](./logformats.md) documentation for more information.